NSKernel/CGDraw/README.md

 ## What it does

 It can render 2D objects including lines, polygons, ellipses and curves.
 It is still under construction and details will be disclosed later.

+## Compile and run

+Type `make`.
+Run `cgdraw <path to the source> <path to the expected exported directory>`.

+## System requirement

+You need to install GCC/Clang, GNU Make.
+The project is built for Linux and macOS based machines.

+# CGDraw GUI

+A macOS app that performs as a GUI of CGDraw.
+It supoorts mouse interactions on canvas.